 5.2.
 AdSense for Feeds Policies (Discontinued):

 Earlier Google had separate section for feeds within AdSense account with the following policies.
 However, Google retired AdSense for Feeds with effective from 03 December 2012.

 - Don’t run ads from multiple ad networks in a single feed.
 You can use another ad network for a different set of feeds not used with AdSense.

 - Google ads in feeds should adhere to all content policy guidelines mentioned above.

 - You may display Google AdSense ads in emails to users those subscribed to receive your website’s feed by email.
 This is an exception to standard program policies.

 We hope this article gave you the guidelines for protecting your AdSense account against irrelevant usages.
-You can also check out the below full length video from Google experts on AdSense policies related to ad placement.
+You can also check out the official AdSense support page for getting more detailed policy information.